 Here, we gotta acknowledge illustrator Chad Manzo, whose mockups showed Adidas how to nail such a collab.
 Using an Air Jordan 1 Off-white as Goku’s Boots, and a very impressive Air Presto Acronym for Cell, Manzo surely did a better job than Adidas.

 But for us, the winner of this competition was Walsh.
 A sneakerhead/ designer who shared his own take on the collab with the community.
 He even went the extra mile and gave us 4 more mockups of Piccolo, Future Trunks, Bulma, and Master Roshi.
-And we gotta say the amount of effort put into these renditions, shows more respect to the Manga’s fans than Adidas’ work.
+And the amount of effort put into these renditions shows more respect to the Manga’s fans than Adidas’ work.

-And we, as most of you reading this, were caught red-handed loving on these concepts.
+TBH we, as most of you reading this, are guilty for loving these concepts.
 But regardless of what anyone had to say, Adidas copped the deal.
 And they executed the collaborative designs, the way THEY saw fit.
 Even if it meant disapproving and disappointing DBZ fans.

 Why These Shoes?

 It’s true that Adidas’ choice of sneakers for this collaboration wasn’t up to everyone’s expectations, but The Three Stripes Brand has its own agenda.

 If you think about it, objectively, a collab that big is the best way to market new unseen silhouettes.
 And also a great excuse to dig out old dusty designs.
 It’s not easy to get people to like an eccentric design like the Propheres.
 But once you see Cell’s rendition of the pair, it starts growing on you.
 Same applies to the Yung-1 and Kamandas.

 On the other side, bringing back the ZX and Ultratechs would’ve made absolutely no sense if done any differently.
 Like, why are these back?
 Because they’re a part of the Adidas DBZ collection.
 Oh!
 Makes sense.